sem/PrettyJSON/README.md

 ## How to invite
 1. Go to PrettyJSON's [invitation link](https://discord.com/api/oauth2/authorize?client_id=899018611253989406&permissions=534723950656&scope=bot)
-2. Select the server where you would like to add the bot.
+2. Select the server where you would like to add the bot
 3. Make sure PrettyJSON has the right permissions
 4. Authorize